TheCodeCache/general-concepts/Bash - Create CPU Spikes.md

 $ ./dd.sh
 ```
 Once we execute the script, we can observe that it will overload four cores in our system.
-Once we’re done, we can press <Enter> or <CTRL-C> to kill the process.
+Once we're done, we can press <Enter> or <CTRL-C> to kill the process.

 **Reference:**
 1. https://en.wikipedia.org/wiki/Yes_%28Unix%29